Undergraduate Research Program

 - Project Lead: Dr. Andrea Baraldi Cunha

-- Project Description: Our projects focus on designing intervention and technologies to help improve quality of life for people with disabilities.
-Our team's current project aims to evaluate intervention measures of a virtual reality program based on Hand Arm Bimanual Intensive Training (HABIT) compared to HABIT program.
+- Project Description: Our projects focus on designing and testing play-based interventions and technologies to improve function, activity, and participation in children with motor delays.
+Our team's current project aims to identify real-world tracking and barriers to the usage of modified ride-on toy cars in children with mobility delays.
+We are also working to evaluate intervention measures of a virtual reality program based on Hand Arm Bimanual Intensive Training (HABIT).

 - Weekly Commitment: 4-8 hours